NickGallo29/CTCF-Training/CTCF-Voice-Tone.md

 | Masterful      | Pragmatic     | Insightful | Accessible |

 ---
+## 7. Other Instructions
+- Use "labor" instead of "labour"
+- Use "eCommerce" instead of ecommerce"

 **How to use this file:**
 When drafting, reflect these tone traits consistently.
 Open with empathy or a hook, explain with clarity, guide with confidence—and let the voice feel like a seasoned partner talking directly to the reader.
 Reference these blog posts to learn how to write posts: